paulroetzer/paulroetzer.github.io/_posts/2024-01-15-how-to-use-fastdog.md

 ## 🚀 Using FastDOG 🐶

 Once you have successfully installed the solver into your virtual environment we can start discussing how to use the solver.
-Generally, the solver can solver problems of the following form
+Generally, the solver can solve problems of the following form
 ```
 min 1 * x_1 + 2 * x_2
 subject to